Srijal97/DC_Motor_Control/README.md

-# DC_Motor_Control
+# DC Motor Control

-Control of a brushed DC motor using Back EMF Sensing on the Microchip dsPIC33EP64MC506 contoller
+Control of a brushed DC motor using Back EMF Sensing on the Microchip dsPIC33EP64MC506 contoller.